 The infamous drug wars in the favelas will generally have very little impact on your visit to Brazil other than you seeing it on the news.
 There are certain areas to avoid, in particular certain border towns that are known to be gang controlled, but otherwise any trouble is highly localised and generally away from anywhere you should want to visit.

-Take adequate security precautions in keeping your stuff safe, use hotel safes when possible or a pacsafe and steel cable lock.
+Take adequate security precautions in keeping your stuff safe, use hotel safes when possible or a pacsafe and steel cable lock if you are travelling on long distance transport.
 Be alert for thieves and pickpockets in transit stations or places where tourists tend to be, especially in Rio or Salvador, and finally use the same common sense reasonable precautions you would do at home.
 Don’t put yourself in situations where you are alone or vulnerable, especially at night.
 Stick to well lit, crowded areas, do not get so drunk you have no control and by the same effect be very careful of open drinks.
 Take licensed taxis and don’t go around flashing a load of expensive jewellery, watches or the latest tech gadgets, and certainly don’t look as if you have a lot of money.
 You may as well just paint a target on your back.

 If something does happen to you then remember that your personal safety is your number one priority, if you have to lose a bit of cash or kit, as annoying as it is it is better than the alternative.
 Never fight back in any altercation or mugging.